Sponsorships Elephants

 Our godchild Sweet Sally for R.N.

-Sweet Sally was tragically abandoned by her mother when she was six months old.
-Unfortunately, her mother was traumatized during the relocation from Sweetwaters to Mount Meru and no longer cared for her baby.
-Sally was taken in at six months old and raised alongside three other elephant orphans.
-She now has an adventurous son of her own named Safi.
+Sweet Sally was abandoned by her mother when she was six months old.
+Her mother was traumatized during the relocation from Sweetwaters to Mount Meru and no longer cared for her baby.
+Sally was raised alongside three other elephant orphans.
+She now has a son of her own named Safi.

 + More